Diving cylinder: Aluminium

-The aluminium alloys used for diving cylinders are 6061 and 6351.
-6351 alloy is subject to sustained load cracking and cylinders manufactured of this alloy should be periodically eddy current tested according to national legislation and manufacturer's recommendations.
-6351 alloy has been superseded for new manufacture, but many old cylinders are still in service, and are still legal and considered safe if they pass the periodic hydrostatic, visual and eddy current tests required by regulation and as specified by the manufacturer.
-The number of cylinders that have failed catastrophically is in the order of 50 out of some 50 million manufactured.
-A larger number have failed the eddy current test and visual inspection of neck threads, or have leaked and been removed from service without harm to anyone.
+Aluminum cylinders are usually manufactured by cold extrusion of aluminum billets in a process which first presses the walls and base, then trims the top edge of the cylinder walls, followed by press forming the shoulder and neck.
+The final structural process is machining the neck outer surface, boring, and cutting the neck threads and O-ring groove.
+The cylinder is then heat-treated, tested and stamped with the required gas cylinder permanent markings.

-Aluminium cylinders are usually manufactured by cold extrusion of aluminium billets in a process which first presses the walls and base, then trims the top edge of the cylinder walls, followed by press forming the shoulder and neck.
-The final structural process is machining the neck outer surface, boring and cutting the neck threads and O-ring groove.
-The cylinder is then heat-treated, tested and stamped with the required permanent markings.
-Aluminium diving cylinders commonly have flat bases, which allows them to stand upright on horizontal surfaces, and which are relatively thick to allow for rough treatment and considerable wear.
-This makes them heavier than they need to be for strength, but the extra weight at the base also helps keep the centre of gravity low which gives better balance in the water and reduces excess buoyancy.
+Although some aluminium cylinders were manufactured with domed bottoms, most have flat bases, allowing them to stand upright on a level surface.
+The flat bottoms are relatively thick to allow for rough treatment and wear, which makes them heavier than they need to be for strength, but the extra weight at the base reduces excess buoyancy and keeps the centre of gravity lower, which gives better balance in the water.